because of God's love

 Our world is held in sin

-Let me share a few ideas that might give you wisdom about "why suffering":
+Let me share a few ideas that might give you insight about "why suffering":

-God set up the laws of Physics to govern our world.
+At Creation God set up the laws of Physics to govern our world.
 Unfortunately, when the law of cause and effect was burdened with sin, awful effects started happening, such as hurricanes, blizzards, floods, earthquakes, etc. Can He stop any law He chose to create?
 Yes.
 However our survival depends on the laws of Physics functioning.
 Just think of the law of gravity.

 Life Application